 Students currently on study abroad programs planning to live on campus for the 2014-2015 academic year.

 Seniors who will not graduate and plan to return full time for at least one semester.
 We anticipate having enough spaces for everyone who applies for housing, however, we cannot guarantee housing for rising juniors, rising seniors, or fifth year seniors.

 Students who plan to study abroad Fall 2014.
 See study abroad information below about how to select a room for Spring 2015.

 Students on leave of absence during during the spring 2014 semester may not participate in room draw.

 Information about living in a Language House or Specialty Living Area and the application process for each house is listed at Language and Specialty Houses.

 Rising juniors and seniors living in:

-Kirk Hall, singles, doubles, and triples (excluding sections 1 and 8)
+Kirk Hall, singles, doubles, and triples (excluding All Gender, section 4 and Interfaith House section 8)